Home » Soups & Stews » Hungarian Bean Goulash (Babgulyás)

 This post may contain affiliate links.
 See my disclosure policy.

-A traditional Hungarian dish of hearty beans, savory smoked sausage, and wholesome vegetables in a rich paprika-infused broth, this Babgulyas recipe will transport you to a place of warmth and nostalgia with every flavorful spoonful!
-This Hungarian bean goulash is sure to win a place among your rotation of favorite stews – it’s Hungarian comfort food at its best!
+A traditional Hungarian dish of hearty beans, savory smoked sausage, and wholesome vegetables in a rich paprika-infused broth, this Babgulyas will transport you to a place of warmth and nostalgia with every flavorful spoonful!
+This Hungarian bean goulash recipe is sure to win a place among your rotation of favorite stews – it’s Hungarian comfort food at its best!

 Be sure to also try our other gulyas recipes including the traditional beef Hungarian Goulash, Chicken Goulash, and Szegedin Goulash!